 Key roles

 There are a number of key roles in a misconduct process, and agencies need to consider whether it is appropriate for the same person to fulfil more than one.
 Subject to agency s.15(3) procedures, it is possible for one person to act as both breach decision-maker and sanction decision-maker, though in some circumstances appointing separate decision-makers can avoid a perception of bias.
-Where suspension is being considered, it is desirable that a separate person with delegation under regulation 3.10 of the PS Regulations makes the suspension decision.
+Where suspension is being considered, it is desirable that a separate person with delegation under s.14 of the PS Regulations makes the suspension decision.

 Breach decision-maker